 2. What are the benefits to obtaining Special Immigrant Juvenile status?

 There are many benefits to adjusting a child’s immigration status.
-When a court allows an immigrant to become a lawful permanent resident through SIJS immigration, the status will waive that person’s:
+A child who obtains SIJ status is in the position to become a lawful permanent resident.
+Obtaining SIJ status will waive the child’s:

 - Unlawful entry into the U.S.

 - Status as a public charge

 All states require that adoptive parents go through some sort of screening process to ensure that they are legally qualified to raise a child.
 Adopting and successfully obtaining SIJ status for the child will allow him or her to lawfully remain in the United States.
 It will also provide the child with the opportunity to have a stable family and to pursue their education and meaningful employment, something hard to achieve for an undocumented child in the United States.

 3. How does a SIJ proceeding/hearing work?

 Contact Rumbold & Seidelman today to begin your Special Immigrant Juvenile status proceeding.
 An experienced lawyer is necessary for this kind of immigration status adjustment and for the related adoption or guardianship proceeding.

 For us, the critical first step will be to determine whether the child is a good candidate to receive Special Immigrant Juvenile status.
 If so, we’ll help you gather the documentation required for the court hearing.
 We will likely draft an affidavit setting forth the child’s history and providing the court with the legal basis to issue the Special Findings order.
 Supporting documentation, in the form of affidavits from teachers and letters from doctors or therapists, is often very helpful.